Cliff Sear: Crossing the Border

 After leaving Chester in acrimonious circumstances in 1987, Sear joined arch-rivals Wrexham and helped revamp the club's youth policy.
-Many of the players he helped bring through the ranks with Wrexham went on to play in the club's numerous giantkilling acts in the 1990s.
+Many of the players he helped bring through the ranks with Wrexham went on to play in the club's numerous giant-killing acts in the 1990s.
 Sear enjoyed a testimonial between Wrexham and Manchester City in 1996.

 Sear died from a heart attack in 2000.